Deamon0x0/tcp-connection-py/README.md

-simple connection between client and server, that all
+simple connection between client and server, that all...required for simple tcp chat room